ss-invention/IT-Networking-Projects/Project-1/README.md

-## Project Title: SOHO (Small office Home Office) Network Design and Configuration on Cisco Packet Tracer.
+## Project Title : SOHO (Small office Home Office) Network Design and Configuration on Cisco Packet Tracer.

 ## Project Overview
 This project involves designing and implementing a small network for a company using CISCO products.
 The network is structured to meet the following requirements: